Phrogz/context-blender/README.md

 ### In Node.js

+First:

     npm install context-blender

 Will install node-canvas, which requires a working Cairo install.
 See https://github.com/Automattic/node-canvas#installation for more details.

+Then:

+    // Requires the canvas library and augments it for you var Canvas = require('context-blender');

+    var over  = new Canvas(100,100).getContext('2d');
+    var under = new Canvas(100,100).getContext('2d');

+    // …drawing something to both canvas contexts, and then:

+    // Blend all of 'over' onto 'under', starting at the upper left corner over.blendOnto(under,'screen');

+    // Blend all of 'over' onto 'under' (again), starting at 17,42 in 'under' over.blendOnto(under,'multiply',{destX:17,destY:42});

+    // Blend a 16x16 tile from 'over' onto 'under' (again), starting at 17,42 in 'under' over.blendOnto(under,'add',{destX:17,destY:42,sourceX:32,sourceY:128,width:16,height:16});

 ### In a Web Browser